Military Police celebrate 83 years

 |0

-This work, Military Police celebrate 83 years [Image 9 of 9], by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military Police celebrate 83 years, by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.